MuSc-V2: Zero-Shot Multimodal Industrial Anomaly Classification and Segmentation with Mutual Scoring of Unlabeled Samples: Related Works

 \subsection{Manifold learning}

-In high-dimensional manifolds, Euclidean properties are only preserved in local space, making direct distance calculations unreliable.
-Some manifold learning methods \cite{nips2003RDM,pami2008riemannian, CVPR2012sd,pami2011adaptml} construct an embedding space where distances align with the underlying manifold structure.
-Inspired by the above principles, we develop the RsCon module to refine pixel-level anomaly classification in manifolds.
+In high‑dimensional feature spaces, the data often lie on a low‑dimensional manifold.
+Euclidean distances computed directly in the original space can be unreliable because they do not reflect the underlying manifold geometry, only local neighborhoods preserve Euclidean properties.
+To address this, some manifold learning methods \cite{nips2003RDM,pami2008riemannian, CVPR2012sd,pami2011adaptml} construct an embedding space where distances approximate geodesic distances along the manifold.
+Inspired by the above principles, we develop the RsCon module to refine pixel-level anomaly classification by leveraging the local manifold structure.
+Each sample's anomaly score is refined jointly with scores of its most similar neighbors on the manifold, ensuring that score calibration respects the intrinsic data geometry.